Raocybersec/Raocybersec.github.io/_tabs/about.md

 # Rao | Computer Science Graduate & Cybersecurity Aspirant

 I am a Computer Science graduate dedicated to bridging the gap between academic theory and practical security operations.
-My focus is on mastering the technical tools and defensive mindsets required to excel in today’s evolving threat landscape.
+My focus is on mastering the defensive mindsets and monitoring tools required to excel in modern Security Operations Centers (SOC).

-### Education and Certification
+### 🎓 Education and Certification
 * **B.S. in Computer Science:** Strong foundation in networking, operating systems, and data structures.
-* **Certification Path:** Currently in active preparation for industry-recognized cybersecurity certifications to validate my technical expertise.
+* **Certification Path:** Currently preparing for industry-recognized certifications (e.g., Security+, eJPT) to validate my technical expertise in threat detection and incident response.

-### Technical Focus and Proof of Work
+### 🛡️ SOC Technical Focus and Proof of Work
-I believe that a degree is the foundation, but labs provide the proof.
-I use this platform to document my hands-on journey:
+I use this platform to document my hands-on experience with industry-standard security tooling:

+* **SIEM & Monitoring:** Developing proficiency in **Wazuh** and **Splunk** for log analysis, alert orchestration, and real-time threat monitoring.
+* **Network Analysis:** Utilizing **Wireshark** for packet inspection and **Tcpdump** for traffic analysis to identify malicious patterns.
-* **Security Environments:** Daily operations within Kali Linux for system hardening and penetration testing simulations.
+* **Security Environments:** Daily operations within **Kali Linux** for system hardening and defensive simulations.
-* **Network Reconnaissance:** Proficiency in Nmap, Dirb, and vulnerability assessment tools.
-* **Hands-on Labs:** Active contributor to TryHackMe labs, with a focus on documenting methodologies and findings.
+* **Reconnaissance & Auditing:** Skilled in **Nmap**, **Dirb**, and **Nikto** for identifying attack surfaces and vulnerabilities.

-### Open for Opportunities
+### 🤝 Open for Opportunities
-**I am currently open for cybersecurity projects and full-time roles.** Whether you are looking for a dedicated Junior SOC Analyst, a Technical Researcher, or help with security audits, I am ready to contribute and grow with your team.
+**I am currently open for cybersecurity projects and full-time roles.** I am actively seeking a position as a Junior SOC Analyst or Technical Researcher where I can contribute my analytical skills and dedication to securing digital assets.

-### Discipline and Consistency
+### 🏋️‍♂️ Discipline and Consistency
 I apply the same goal-oriented discipline to security as I do to my fitness.
-I maintain a strict 6-day PPL bodybuilding split (currently transitioning from 81kg to 71kg), proving that consistency is the key to mastering any complex field.
+I maintain a strict **6-day PPL bodybuilding split**, proving that consistency and the "Proof of Work" mentality are the keys to mastering any complex field.

 ---
 *Degrees provide the foundation; labs provide the proof.*